Nonstationary, Nonparametric, Nonseparable Bayesian Spatio-Temporal Modeling Using Kernel Convolution of Order Based Dependent Dirichlet Process: TTMCMC algorithm for our spatio-temporal model

 Let $\boeta'= T_{b,\zeta^{(2)}}(\supr{\boeta}{t},\e_5)=(\varphi',a'_{\delta},b'_{\psi},\psi'_{1}(\bs_1),\ldots,\psi'_{1}(\bs_n), \psi'_{2}(\bs_1),\ldots,\psi'_{2}(\bs_n),\\ \delta'(t_1),\ldots,\delta'(t_n),\tau',\alpha',\lambda',\sigma')$ denote the complete move type for fixed dimensional parameters.\\

-In the above transformations the $a_i$'s are the scaling constants to be chosen appropriately; see \ctn{Das14} and \ctn{Dey14a} for the details.
+In the above transformations the $a_i$'s are the scaling constants to be chosen appropriately; see \ctn{Das14} and \ctn{Dey14a} (see also \ctn{Dey14b}) for the details.
 In our applications we choose the scales on the basis of pilot runs of our TTMCMC algorithm.

 \item Calculate the acceptance probability:

 where

 and